-Patients using any ESNEFT services and all visitors must now wear a surgical face mask covering their nose and mouth at all times to help prevent the spread of Coronavirus (COVID-19) and to protect themselves and others.
+Patients and visitors must continue to wear a surgical face mask covering their nose and mouth in our hospitals.

-This applies to everyone, apart from children under the age of 11 or people with certain medical conditions or disabilities which mean they are exempt from wearing a surgical face mask.
-Exemption cards can be downloaded from the gov.uk website.
+Wearing a surgical face mask is a rule which applies to everyone in healthcare settings, apart from children under the age of 11 or people with certain medical conditions or disabilities, which mean they are exempt.

-We would also ask that you continue to regularly wash and/or sanitise your hands and maintain social distancing when you are at our hospitals.
+We would also ask you continue to regularly wash and/or sanitise your hands and maintain social distancing when you are in our hospitals.